Do I stutter or Did I stutter?

 And in general, I really don't like thinking and talking in those medical terms measuring the number of speech impediments.
 True freedom from stuttering is when you are active, open and positive about the speaking interaction, when stuttering is not holding you back, when you're not thinking about stuttering at all, when you're truly present, you're inside the moment, when you can truly enjoy it and truly connect with the other person.

-For me, using the training speech was that moment of disclosure, of acceptance, of acknowledging that "Yes, I have a stutter."
+For me personally, using the training speech was that moment of disclosure, of acceptance, of acknowledging that "Yes, I have a stutter."